 Fact No. 4: Hives Have Different Types

-Hives is a generic term for a larger class of allergies that appear to have the same symptoms but, which can have different underlying causes and period of reaction.
+Hives is a generic term for a larger class of allergies that appear to have the same symptoms but, can have different underlying causes and periods of reaction.

 Fact No. 5: Hives Can Be Treated

 In fact, the primary strategy is not really to treat the symptoms but rather to manage these better when they appear.

 Your body resolves hives on its own but, while the itching and swelling are on, you may need help getting these under control.

 You may have had it just once but will still want to prevent them from happening again in the future or, your skin may have been experiencing strong reactions to some allergen.

 Here are 11 things that you can do to help prevent, treat, and better manage hives: